 At the age of 19 John cycled solo from Switzerland to Israel, and at 22 from Los Angeles to the South of France (excluding the Atlantic).
 He completed a traverse of Europe's longest glacier (Jostedalsbreen) at 19, and a solo traverse of Western Europe's highest mountain, Mont Blanc, at 21.

-With his new wife, Rebecca, he unsuccessfully attempted an unsupported speed climb without supplemental oxygen on Mount Everest's north face - the couple running out of supplies while awaiting the next safe weather window for the ascent up the Hornbein Couloir.
+He unsuccessfully attempted an unsupported speed climb without supplemental oxygen on Mount Everest's north face - running out of supplies while awaiting the next safe weather window for the ascent up the Hornbein Couloir.

 UK's Unsupported Kilimanjaro Speed Record Holder